 Furthermore, professional development expenses and other special expenses in this budget proposal related to travel, food, event space rental or consultants should represent no more than 30 percent of the school district’s total budget from all sources in these areas.
 For example, General Education and other funds would pay for at least 70 percent of the district’s overall professional development.

-No more than 10 percent of the budget may be spent on costs such as indirect supervision, program management, support staff, rent of non-district space, photocopiers, and general supplies.
-This type of cost is incurred in order to provide support for initiatives that have direct student value and for professional development (as described above), and should be in amounts proportionate to those expenses.
+No more than 10 percent of the budget may support costs such as supervision, program management, support staff, rent of non-district space, photocopiers, and general supplies.
+This type of cost is incurred in order to provide support for direct student services and for professional development as described above, and should be in amounts proportionate to those expenses.